 Alumni branches are volunteer-driven, geographically-based alumni groups whose purpose is to bring King’s alumni together for both social and professional gatherings in support of the Alumni Association’s strategic goals.
 Branch activity provide members with a means of celebrating achievements and maintaining valuable lifelong connections with former classmates, while helping the university meet its current day needs.

-Come dine with us at the alumni annual dinner, or hit the green at the golf tournament.
+Come dine with us at the alumni annual brunch, or hit the green at the golf tournament.

 Update and share